LexMainye/nbo_innovation_sprint/Evaluation/whisper-large-v3/whisper-large-v3_model_test_comparison.md

 **Conclusion:**

 The `whisper-large-v3` model provides a strong baseline for transcribing non-standard **Kenyan English**, with an overall WER of 13.1%.
 However, its performance on non-standard **Kenyan Swahili** is very poor (49% WER), indicating that the model is not suitable for this task without significant fine-tuning on Swahili data.
 The results also show that performance can vary greatly between individual speakers, even within the same severity category.

-### Recommendations

-Based on these results, here are my recommendations for improving the models:

-**For Swahili:**

-The performance on the Swahili dataset is currently very poor (49% WER), so my priority would be to improve the base model's understanding of Swahili.

-*   **Swahili-Specific Finetuning:** My most important recommendation is to finetune the `whisper-large-v3` model on a large, diverse dataset of **standard Swahili speech** before even attempting to finetune on the non-standard speech data.
-The model's high error rate suggests it lacks a fundamental understanding of Swahili phonetics, grammar, and vocabulary.
-A good starting point would be to use datasets like Common Voice for Swahili.
-*   **Data Augmentation:** For the non-standard Swahili data, I would recommend using data augmentation techniques to increase the size of the training dataset.
-This could include techniques like changing the speed of the audio, adding background noise, or using SpecAugment.
-*   **Targeted Finetuning:** Once the model has a better grasp of standard Swahili, I would recommend a second stage of finetuning on the non-standard Swahili dataset.
-Given the high variability between speakers, it might be beneficial to experiment with speaker-adaptive finetuning if more data per speaker becomes available.

-**For English:**

-The model is already performing well on the English dataset (13.1% WER), so my focus here would be on reducing the error rate for the more challenging speakers.

-*   **Finetuning on Non-Standard Speech:** While the base model is strong, finetuning it on the non-standard English speech dataset will likely improve its performance, especially for speakers with higher error rates like `KES028`.
-*   **Focus on Challenging Speakers:** When finetuning, I would recommend oversampling the data from speakers with the highest WER.
-This will encourage the model to learn the specific speech patterns of these more challenging speakers.
-*   **Analyze Errors:** I would recommend a deeper analysis of the errors for the English predictions.
-Are the errors concentrated on specific words or phonetic patterns?
-This analysis could inform further data collection or augmentation strategies.
-For example, if the model is consistently miss-transcribing certain words, I could add more examples of these words to the training data.